 Smoothing can be applied to measurements to make it easier to see trends.
 The selection is applied to all measurements and the selected overlay.
 To remove smoothing, select None.

-Coherence blanking hides regions of the measurement, or overlay, that are low quality and should not be used for tuning.
+Coherence blanking hides portions of the measurement that are low quality and should not be used for tuning.

 Blanking occurs wherever the measurement falls below the selected signal to noise ratio (blanking threshold).
 To disable blanking, select Off.

 This setting also controls the threshold at which HouseCurve will automatically discard measurements.

 The frequency axis can have an Octave or Decade scale.
 This setting applies to all plots.

 Overlays are used to display a previous measurement on the plot for comparison.
 Available overlays will be displayed in the list.
 Select None to disable overlays.

 Overlays can be created from the main screen or by tapping + at the top of the Overlay screen.
 If an overlay with the same name exists, it can be overwritten.
 Overlays can be removed by tapping Edit.

 Overlays are created from available measurements based on the Display Mode.
 In Average mode, the average measurement is used.
 In History mode, the most recent measurement is used.

 When an overlay is created, it will appear underneath the measurement it is based on.
 The overlay will remain on the plot for all subsequent measurements.

 The curve is positioned on the power plot based on the Reference Curve Fit setting.